-What a News Clipping Service provides?
+What does a News Clipping Service do?

 Quick explanation: